 How much does a certificate of title bond cost in Colorado?

-The cost of a Colorado certificate of title bond starts at $100, and it is based on the appraised value of the vehicle.
+The cost of a certificate of title bond starts at $100, and it is based on the appraised value of the vehicle.
 In Colorado, the bond amount must be double the appraisal value of the vehicle, which is determined by the Tax Division of the Department of Revenue.

-A Colorado certificate of title bond is required if the principal does not physically possess the title to his or her newly-purchased vehicle.
-If the previous or new owner is unable to prove ownership of the vehicle due to lost, stolen or defective documentation, they may purchase a surety bond to receive a bonded title.
+A Colorado bond for certificate of title is required if an individual does not physically possess the title to his or her newly purchased vehicle.
+If the previous or new owner is unable to prove ownership of the vehicle due to lost, stolen, or defective documentation, he or she may purchase a surety bond to receive a bonded title.
 By posting this bond, car owners guarantee that the vehicle was not stolen or sold or acquired under fraudulent circumstances.

-To apply for this bond, applicants must know the make, model, year, and vehicle identification number of the vehicle.
+To apply for a title bond, applicants in Colorado must know the make, model, year, and vehicle identification number of the vehicle.
 The applicant must also know the appraised value of the vehicle.

 Colorado certificate of title bonds remain valid for three years from the date of issuance.

 There are a few steps to follow to successfully recover a title, but if the applicant completes each step, the new buyer will legally be able to purchase and title the vehicle.
 To see full details of each step, view the State of Colorado Title Or Salvage Title Established By Surety Bond process sheet.

-- having the motor vehicle inspected and a certified VIN inspection form completed by a certified Colorado Law Enforcement officer
+- Have the motor vehicle inspected and a Certified VIN Inspection form (DR 2704) completed by a certified P.O.S.T. inspector.
+The inspection fee is $50.

-- establishing the reasonable appraised value of the motor vehicle pursuant to CRS 42-6-115(3)(a)
+- Obtain your title bond based off of the appraised value of the vehicle